hazae41/echalote/README.md

 - Partial Meek transport support without domain-fronting
 - Partial Tor protocol support with Ed25519, ntor, kdf-tor
 - Partial HTTP1.1 using WebStreams with support for chunked transfer and gzip compression
+- Support for Chromium and Safari (Firefox needs to fix its WebStreams implementation)

 ### Upcoming features
 - Tor consensus and directories support